nanotalks/recipes/Asian Main Dish/Chinese Braised Mushroom Medley.md

 3. Squeeze the shitake mushrooms dry.
 Reserve the water for use later
 4. Trim off hard bottom of shitake mushroom stem
 5. Cut the shitake mushrooms into long strips, about 1/2cm wide
-6. Trim the bottom of the enoki mushroom and the seafood mushroom, and cut the mushrooms in half
+6. Trim the bottom of the enoki mushroom and cut the mushrooms in half
 7. Cut the oyster mushrooms in slices, along the vertical length mushroom.
 8. Quarter each button mushroom
+9. Drain the can of straw mushroom.
+Halve the larger mushrooms, and leave the smaller mushrooms whole
-9. Prepare the braising sauce by mixing together the sweet soy sauce, light soy sauce, oyster sauce, sugar, sesame oil and white pepper
+10. Prepare the braising sauce by mixing together the sweet soy sauce, light soy sauce, oyster sauce, sugar, sesame oil and white pepper
-10. Add **2 tbsp** of the water that the shitake mushrooms were soaking in, into the braising sauce
+11. Add **2 tbsp** of the water that the shitake mushrooms were soaking in, into the braising sauce
-11. Crush the gluten puffs by squeezing each puff with one hand, until the collapses.
+12. Crush the gluten puffs by squeezing each puff with one hand, until the collapses.
 Set puffs aside

 ## 3. Braising
 |<!-- -->|<!-- -->|